SungminSo/DeepUser-2020-journal-seminar/README.md

 - 04.25 : <NLP - NMT> Neural Machine Translation by jointly learning to align and translate
 - 05.02 : <NLP - Attention> Attention is all you need

+- 06.27 : <Vision - Fixmatch> FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence